zetaris/lightning-catalog/doc/doc/how_to_ingest_datasource.md

 CREATE NAMESPACE lightning.datasource.file
 ```
 ### 1. Register datasource under rdbms namespace
 You have the flexibility to establish connections with any database that supports JDBC connectivity.
-Some of the examplesto register different databases are below:
+Some of the examples to register different databases are below:
 ```bash
 --lightning sql to register mssql
 REGISTER OR REPLACE JDBC DATASOURCE <DATASOURCENAME> OPTIONS(